carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 You can always use the commands `top` and `ps ux` to list the processes that are running on the login node along with the amount of CPU and memory they are using.
 If this check reveals that the login node is somewhat idle, you can safely use it for your non-routine processing task.
-If something goes wrong -- the process takes too long, or doesn't respond -- you can use the `kill` command along with the *PID* to terminate the process.
+If something goes wrong &endash; the process takes too long, or doesn't respond &endash; you can use the `kill` command along with the *PID* to terminate the process.

 > ## Login Node Etiquette
 >